 Research and Evaluation

 Sex ratios and age structure from the terminal fisheries are particularly helpful in assessing run timing.
-Similarly, the origin of thermally marked hatchery fish (Link to ADF&G descript) intercepted offshore and in state sponsored test fisheries are invaluable for determining early run strength and whether a surplus over brood stock needs might be available for a specific hatchery.
+Similarly, the origin of thermally marked hatchery fish intercepted offshore and in state sponsored test fisheries are invaluable for determining early run strength and whether a surplus over brood stock needs might be available for a specific hatchery.

 Work is based out of the Sitka office which includes our Evaluation Program Laboratory, equipped to read both scales and otoliths.
 Otoliths collected across the region are processed and analyzed here using a modular grinder to expose the inner layers of the sagittal otolith and examined under microscope.
 A laminated impression of each scale is examined with a microfiche or microfilm scanner.
 Thermally marked otoliths are also analyzed in this laboratory prior to release of juvenile smolts/fry, from each of our projects for quality assurance.
 Evaluation staff will coordinate the collection of “voucher” specimens in conjunction with ADF&G. The representative samples of voucher otoliths examined by ADFG become available in the Voucher Summary Report (link to ADFG page), a database of all salmon species marked by all hatcheries throughout Alaska.

 While NSRAA samples many adult fish for CWT’s and does have the capacity to dissect and analyze these tags, CWT sampled fish are sent to the Alaska Department of Fish and Game (ADF&G) Mark, Tag, and Age laboratory in Juneau.
-Data is then uploaded and queried from the Mark, Tag, and Age Lab database (link here).
+Data is then uploaded and queried from the Mark, Tag, and Age Lab database.

-Tagging operations must also occur at each of our facilities that release either coho or chinook smolts annually.
-These operations are conducted via manual injection of microscopic coded-wire tags (CWT) (link?).
+Tagging operations must also occur annually at each of our facilities that release coho or Chinook smolts.
+These operations are conducted via manual injection of microscopic coded-wire tags (CWT).
 A CWT is a small piece of stainless-steel wire about 1 millimeter long that is injected into the snout of a juvenile salmon.
 The tag contains a unique code that identifies the individual or group as part of a specific hatchery release site.
-Each year, NSRAA staff manually tag between 700,000 and 800,000 coho and chinook smolts using mark IV injectors and Quality Control Devices manufactured by Northwest Marine Technology.
-This work usually encompasses the majority of the summer and fall months while fish are quickly growing in fresh water rearing containers.
-Each site where we tag differs logistically and our staff have many creative iterations of this process.
-Most recently, a manual tagging operation was retrofitted by NSRAA maintenance staff from a cargo trailer to serve as a more mobile operation.
+Each year, NSRAA staff manually tag between 700,000 and 800,000 coho and chinook smolts using Mark IV injectors and Quality Control Devices manufactured by Northwest Marine Technology.
+This work usually encompasses the majority of the summer and fall months while fish are quickly growing in freshwater.
+Due to complicated logistics associated with remote salmon hatcheries, in 2022 NSRAA Maintenance staff retrofitted a cargo trailer to serve as a mobile tagging trailer thereby streamlining and improving the tagging process.

 Other special projects that the Research and Evaluation Program undertake can include: